joker-b/botzo/_posts/2024-07-30-NowhereRide.md

 In this case, in the end there was no need for the cloud backup -- I'd lost track of the iPad for a bit, but not the SSD!
 Everything was completely ready for use and the internet backup wasn't needed -- _this time._ The cloud backup meant peace of mind.

 As for camera gear: I could have left the 90mm lens and its finder in California.
 I rarely use them, I had no expected _need_ for them, and in the end only used them because I foolishly felt I _ought_ to -- that is, the "Sunk-Cost Fallacy."
-Unsurprisingly, almost all of the photos I made while traveling used the everyday 50mm.
+Unsurprisingly, almost all of the photos I made while traveling used an everyday 50mm.

 ## Midori A6 Notepad

 After using Moleskine and Traveller's Company notebooks for many years, the switch to Midori A6 was prompted in large part by Wotancraft.
-Their larger-then-Moleskine A6 will fit in either their rectangular zip pouch or the back pocket of a small Wotancraft Pilot bag.
-It's the largest notebook that's small enough, and the quality is top.
+A larger-then-Moleskine A6 notebook will fit in either Wotancraft's rectangular zip pouch or the back pocket of a small Wotancraft Pilot bag.
+It's the largest notebook that's small enough, and Midori's quality is top.
 I like using these notebooks with the simple paper cover, which is light, durable, and inexpensive.

 You can also write on that cover -- I mistakenly left my notebook in the library of the [Huis Marseille Museum of Photography,](https://huismarseille.nl/) and they were able to call me right back to fetch it thanks to the scrawled-but-somehow-readable email address.

 ## Other Stupid Oversights

-I forgot to pack a blower bulb for lens and sensor cleaningh.
+I forgot to pack a blower bulb for lens and sensor cleaning.
 Sure enough, dust eventually fell on my sensor and I had to live with it.
 I'd taken the bulb out to pack it, and yet... didn't pack it.
 There are no camera shops in Aberystwyth.

 Likewise, ready to pack but unpacked, any fountain pen.
 In this case, there are great stationers in Amsterdam and London.
 A moment of shopping, to find a very lightweight and inexpensive Kaweco.